mgutz/dat/README.md

 ### Interpolation and Transactions

-This compares the performance of interpolation within a transaction to "level the playing field" with database/sql.
+This benchmark compares the performance of interpolation within a transaction on "level playing field" with database/sql.
 As mentioned in a previous section, prepared statements MUST be prepared and executed on the same connection to utilize them.